 Along with an everyday vaginal moisturizer, you will likely still need an additional lubricant when engaging in sexual intercourse.
 You may need to try several different brands or types (water-based or silicone-based) to find which one works best for you and your partner.
-If there is a feminist sex shop in your area, the staff will likely be very informed and able to help you find a product suitable for your needs.
-Otherwise, you may wish to investigate different brands online, and read reviews.
-The online support groups and bulletin boards mentioned in the Additional Resources section of this handbook may also proved helpful, as some of their members have likely experienced similar issues and may have advice to share.
+Your pharmacist or health care team at the cancer centre may be able to recommend specific brands that work best.

 Vaginal atrophy can cause shortening or tightening of the vaginal canal as the vaginal cells themselves shrink and lose elasticity.
 This can lead to painful and uncomfortable intercourse and a waning desire for intimacy.
 Where vaginal dryness can often be treated with topical remedies, vaginal tightness can be more difficult.
 Oftentimes, doctors will recommend vaginal dilators to slowly stretch the vagina to the point where sexual intercourse is comfortable again.
-Dilators can be purchased online, at www.vaginismus.com/products/dilator\set, or can often be obtained through your doctor or hospital.
 A dilator set is designed to be used over the course of several weeks or months.
 The dilator is used by gently inserting it into the vagina with the help of lubricant and leaving it in for a few minutes.
 The goal is to be able to move through the different sizes, until the largest dilator is no longer painful.
 This may take time, so patience is key!